xcorat/QPyM2/qpym2/README.md

 ### Requirements

-- root, numpy, pandas, pymc, h5py, pytables
+- root, numpy, pandas, pymc, h5py, pytables, sphinx

 io : directory for all the low level IO code implemented as functions. run : directory for all the high level run scripts.